Effect of caffeine on memory: Short-term memory

-The effects of caffeine on short-term memory (STM) are controversial.
-Findings are inconsistent, as many effects of caffeine sometimes impair short-term and working memory, whereas the other studies indicate enhancing effects.
-Increasing our capacities of STM and working memory only seem to have beneficial impacts upon our daily lives.
-Increasing our memory capacities would result in retaining more information for extended periods of time and encoding information from STM to long-term memory.
-However, the research consensus indicates that caffeine's effect on working memory depends largely on its dosage, and the working memory load.
+The effect of caffeine on short-term memory (STM) is debated amongst academics.
+Studies conclude that caffeine intake improves the performance of short-term and working memory, specifically associating caffeine intake with a shortened reaction time.
+However, these findings are inconsistent and other studies conclude that caffeine has a detrimental effect on working memory.
+Increasing memory capacity would result in retaining more information for extended periods of time and encoding information from STM to long-term memory.
+However, research consensus indicates that caffeine's effect on working memory depends largely on its dosage, and the working memory load.

 Auditory effects within short-term memory

 Caffeine's effects in memory were also investigated in the auditory system.
-The Auditory-Verbal Learning Test is a memory test that assesses recall of lists of words on single and multiple trials given through the subjects' auditory system.
-Caffeine subjects recalled fewer words than did control subjects, and caffeine subjects showed a greater deficit in recalling the middle- to end-portions of the lists.
+The Auditory-Verbal Learning Test is a memory test that assesses recall of heard lists of words in single and multiple trials.
+Caffeinated subjects recalled fewer words than control subjects, and caffeinated subjects showed a greater deficit in recalling the middle- to end-portions of the lists.

 Working memory effects

 Caffeine's effects on short term and working memory have been investigated in relation to the tip of the tongue effect.
-The tip of the tongue effect means one feels a word is known, but can't immediately recall it.
 Older research suggests that caffeine decreases the number and duration of tip of the tongue effects by improving short-term memory capacity.
 More recent research has shown that improved performance attributed to caffeine is due to phonological loop priming, not to general "alertness effects".
 Subjects were asked to listen to and recall lists of words.
 The number of tip of the tongue occurrences were counted under two priming conditions: The word lists contained either phonologically similar or phonologically distinct words.
 Caffeinated subjects had fewer tip of the tongue events when primed with phonologically similar words and a marked increase of tip of the tongue events when primed with phonologically distinct words.
 The control group showed a significant increase of tip of the tongue events when primed with phonologically similar words, the opposite of the caffeinated group.
 This led the researchers to conclude that caffeine effects phonological priming rather than memory storage.

 A study in which caffeinated subjects were tested for recall after fast and slow presentation of word lists found no significant effects of caffeine for male subjects.
 Female subjects showed decreased recall after slow presentation.